Apprentice-doa/PowerBI-E-Commerce-Data-Analytics/README.md

 ## Data Publishing
 The data was published from the PowerBI environment and a linkn was generated for others to view and interact with the dashboard.
-Link to my dashboard: [ecommerce dsahboard](https://bit.ly/eccomerce-dashboard)
+Link to my dashboard: [E-Commerce Dashboard](https://bit.ly/eccomerce-dashboard)

 ## Feedback